Kreia: Character

 Kreia was the personification of Avellone's frustrations with the concept of the Force.
 He called her "one redeeming feature" her love of the player character, and what they represent: a way of destroying the Force and its predestination in favor of giving freedom to the galaxy.
 She shuns the light-side and the dark-side divide of the Force, as well as blanket good and evil, favoring choices that emphasise personal strength for the player.
 The A.V.
 Clubs Julie Muncy described her philosophy as "a pessimistic and borderline-Randian way of thinking focused on the importance of power and strife".

 She is initially presented as an ally and a teacher, and acts a mentor from the start of the game.
 Alexander Gambotto-Burke of Eurogamer commented that she has a "genuine, albeit twisted maternal" love for the player, her student.
 In contrast to Darth Malak, the clear villain of the first game, Avellone called Kreia neither "necessarily good or evil"; instead, she merely wants the Exile to grow as a person.
 Kreia is deliberately complicated in her goals and motivations, giving the character a feel of mystery.
-IGN's Hilary Goldstein noted this mystery, commenting both on her seemingly dark motives and yet how she appears as the player's "staunchest defender and a true protector".
+IGN's Hilary Goldstein noted this mystery, commenting on her seemingly dark motives and yet how she appears as the player's "staunchest defender and a true protector".